ashawkat/mix-match-bundle-for-woocommerce/readme.txt

 = Does this plugin require WooCommerce? =

 Yes!
 This plugin is an extension for WooCommerce and will not work without it.
-WooCommerce must be installed and active before you can use Mix & Match Bundle.
+WooCommerce must be installed and active before you can use Bundle Builder.
 If you try to activate the plugin without WooCommerce, you'll see an error message with a link to install WooCommerce.

 = Does this work with variable products? =